alexa/avs-device-sdk/README.md

 **Audio Input Processor (AIP)** - Manages the captured audio streamed to AVS.
 Input sources may include: on-product microphones, remote microphones, etc. The Alexa Client SDK expects a single audio input from the AIP.

-**Alexa Interaction Manager (AIM)** - Comprised of two components, the Alexa Communications Library (ACL) and the Alexa Orchestration Library (AOL), it handles communications with AVS and message routing to capability agents.
+**Alexa Interaction Manager (AIM)** - Comprised of three components, the Alexa Communications Library (ACL), the Alexa Directive Sequencer Library (ADSL), and Activity Focus Manager Library (AFML), it handles communications with AVS and message routing to capability agents.

 **Alexa Communications Library (ACL)** - Serves as the main communications channel between a client and AVS.
 The Performs two key functions:

 * Establishes and maintains long-lived persistent connections with AVS.
 ACL adheres to the messaging specification detailed in [Managing an HTTP/2 Conncetion with AVS](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/docs/managing-an-http-2-connection).
 * Provides message sending and receiving capabilities, which includes support JSON-formatted text, and binary audio content.
 For additional information, see [Structuring an HTTP/2 Request to AVS](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/docs/avs-http2-requests).

-**Alexa Orchestrator Library (AOL)**: Manages the sequencing of messages from AVS and routing messages to the appropriate capability agent.
-Additionally, the AOL operates as the central synchronization point for all capability agents.
-Each capability agent must inform the orchestrator when a message is acted on, which allows the orchestrator to process and route any queued messages.
+**Alexa Directive Sequencer Library (ADSL)**: Manages the order and sequence of directives from AVS, as detailed in the [AVS Interaction Model](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/reference/interaction-model#channels).
+This component manages the lifecycle of each directive, and informs the Directive Handler (which may or may not be a Capability Agent) to handle the message.

+See [**Appendix C**](#appendix-c-directive-lifecycle-diagram) for a diagram of the directive lifecycle.

+**Activity Focus Manager Library (AFML)**: Provides centralized management of audiovisual focus for the device.
+Focus is based on channels, as detailed in the [AVS Interaction Model](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/reference/interaction-model#channels), which are used to govern the prioritization of audiovisual inputs and outputs.

+Channels can either be in the foreground or background.
+At any given time, only one channel can be in the foreground and have focus.
+If multiple channels are active, you need to respect the following priority order: Dialog > Alerts > Content.
+When a channel that is in the foreground becomes inactive, the next active channel in the priority order moves into the foreground.

+Focus management is not specific to Capability Agents or Directive Handlers, and can be used by non-Alexa related agents as well.
+This allows all agents using the AFML to have a consistent focus across a device.

 **Capability Agents**: Handle Alexa-driven interactions; specifically directives and events.
 Each capability agent corresponds to a specific interface exposed by the AVS API.
 These interfaces include: